Professional Website Fonts: Choose the Right Typography for Your Therapy Website|

 If you’re in the process of building your very own therapy website, you probably know that there’s more to the task than just the technical aspect of things.
-In this article, we will look at why you should be choosing the right typography for your site carefully and how to pick the best typefaces for your brand.
+In this article, we will look at why you should be choosing professional website fonts and the right typography to help you establish your brand.

 While functionality is definitely important in any website, the same amount of importance should also be placed on its overall messaging.
 As a website offering therapy services, you’ll want to make sure that you present your brand in a way that would encourage prospective clients to trust you.